cristianpb/PresentationTechnique/presentation.md

 - Extract keypoints and compute its descriptor
 - Invariant to uniform scaling, orientation and illumination changes
 - Orientation is assigned to each keypoint to achieve invariance to image rotation
-- Descriptors are vectors of 128 values, calculated from orientation histogram over the neighbourhood. [docs.opencv](http://docs.opencv.org/master/da/df5/tutorial_py_sift_intro.html)
+- Descriptors are vectors of 128 values, calculated from orientation histogram over the neighbourhood, [docs.opencv](http://docs.opencv.org/master/da/df5/tutorial_py_sift_intro.html).

 ---------